zotonic/zotonic/doc/ref/modules/mod_mqtt.rst

 If no matching site can be found, or if no hostname is given, then Zotonic will try to authenticate against the default site.

+Debugging
+^^^^^^^^^

+To see which topics are being subscribed and published to, you can configure ``mod_mqtt`` to print debug messages on the Zotonic console whenever a publish or subscribe occurs.

+To do so, go to the modules overview in the admin interface, and scroll down to ``mod_mqtt``.
+Then, click on the "configure" button in the row in the right and tick the checkbox to enable these debug messages.